 I can now proudly say I can fight my fear of heights

-It took time, and it took even more efforts.
+It took time, and it took even more effort.
 It’s never easy to step out of your comfort zone.
 But it’s almost always rewarding.
 It led me to see stunning views that I would have missed a few years ago.

-I now feel that if I am secured, I could try anything.
+I now feel that if I am secure, I could try anything.
 It’s still a battle, but I always win it.
 When I am not secured with a rope, it’s a different story.
 I want to analyse the situation carefully with someone I trust before stepping in.